-In the Environmental App you will find a practical, comprehensive waste separation guide.
+In the Milieu App you will find a practical, comprehensive waste separation guide.
 A yes/no list tells you what to do with each type of waste.

 We are currently investigating collection options for plastics, metals and drink cartons (PMD).
 PMD waste is often contaminated, making it unsuitable for recycling.
 We may start door-to-door collection in the future, where PMD waste is put out for collection in transparent bags.
 Several municipalities in the south of Limburg have adopted this method already.
 We do not expect to start door-to-door collection of PMD waste this year.
 If we do so, you will be informed.
 PMD waste can be placed in the (underground) containers at 56 sorting stations until then.
 We encourage you to find your nearest sorting station and throw out your PMD waste whenever it suits you.
 You can also dispose of paper, cardboard, glass, baby nappies and incontinence pads at the sorting stations.

 - Half full food and drink cartons and half used bottles of shampoo create problems for our sorting facility.
 They cause unnecessary disruptions and cannot be recycled.
 Please empty your packaging well; rinsing is not necessary.
 Pull off the aluminium lid of your yoghurt cup.
 Both can go in the PMD container, but need to be separated before disposal.
 Do not put any plastic packaging in empty food tins.
 Packaging is only recyclable if it is empty and “loose”.

 - A deposit on PET bottles up to 1 litre was introduced on 1 July 2021.
 Do not throw them out with your PMD waste, but return them at a deposit machine in a shop or supermarket.
 A deposits on tins will be introduced as per 31 december 2022.